oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 Cleaned up matter table, it was quite repetitive (hard coded).
 I used a loop to traverse all items instead and display them such as th, and td.

 - Moved thead away from tbody so that thead is loaded all the time, regardless of state.
+- Zustand is used for matter global state management.
+A bit more flexible than React context.

 # Search Optimisation
 - Added Search using a materialised view, which is a lot more friendly with EAV (due to complexity of joins and cases).